 #11: Can you picture that?

-There’s 5000 pictures on your phone gobbling up space and when was the last time you looked at them?
-Many are silly screenshots or otherwise completely unnecessary now.
+Five thousand pictures hang on your phone, gobbling up space, and when was the last time you looked at them?
+Many are silly screenshots or otherwise wholly unnecessary now.
 Go through and delete those and put the remaining pictures in folders on your phone for easy viewing later.
-You’ll find that perusing your pictures will remind you of fun times with friends and family.
-Even better, choose your most favorite, happy pictures and upload them to an online printing service.
-I recently had a collection of my favorite beach pictures printed on 8″x 8″ canvas that made a nice collage on my office wall.
-Since I am working from home and spend a lot of time in my office, it’s a constant, refreshing memory of more pleasant days.
+You’ll find that perusing your photographs will remind you of fun times with friends and family.
+Even better, choose your favorite, happy pictures and upload them to an online printing service.
+I recently had a collection of my favorite beach pictures printed on 8″x 8″ canvas that made a beautiful collage on my office wall.
+Since I work at home and spend a lot of time in my office, it’s a constant, refreshing memory of more pleasant days.

 You See, There’s Lots To Do At Home

-While we may feel like we’re cocooned at home, there’s plenty of positive and productive things we can do.
-As a result, we may emerge as better, more equipped and more fulfilled people.
+While we may feel like we’re cocooned at home, there are plenty of positive and productive things we can do.
+As a result, we may emerge as better, more equipped, and more fulfilled people.
 After all, look at what happened to the caterpillar.

-While working from home, if you need a way to track your time for payroll or by customer for project management, we can help.
+If you need a way to track your time for payroll or by customer for project management while working from home, we can help.

 Stay tuned in and stay in touch by following us on Facebook.